vadimkantorov/fastvideofeat/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;year = {2014}
 }

-The paper and the poster are available at the [project webpage](http://www.di.ens.fr/willow/research/fastvideofeat) or in this repository.
+The paper and the poster are available at the [project webpage](http://www.di.ens.fr/willow/research/fastvideofeat) or in this repository, the binaries are published on the repository [releases page](http://github.com/vadimkantorov/cvpr2014/releases).

+Please submit bugs on [GitHub](http://github.com/vadimkantorov/cvpr2014/issues) directly.

-For any question or bug report, please contact Vadim Kantorov at vadim.kantorov@inria.fr or vadim.kantorov@gmail.com
+For any other question, please contact Vadim Kantorov at vadim.kantorov@inria.fr or vadim.kantorov@gmail.com.

 Description and usage